ChazzKreutzkamp/group-project-one-Group4/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started simply enter the zip code for the city you wish to view the weather in.
+To get started simply enter the search term of what you want to learn about or have us suggest something by clicking "Random Search".

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/heather-everton/Weather-Dashboard/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/ChazzKreutzkamp/group-project-one-Group4/issues) for a list of proposed features (and known issues).